scalable-ml-deep-learning/predicting-snow-conditions/README.md

 In particular, the system predicts the ground snow level, essential for some fun and safe skiing.

 ## Project's Architecture
-An overview of the project's architecture is present below and all its different components are explained below.
+The following is an overview of the project's architecture and all its different components are explained below.
 <img src="./src/images/pipelines_diagram.png" alt="pipelines diagram" width="100%"/>

 ### Data Model